quil-lang/quil/proposals/analog.md

 - be able to introduce more sophisticated translation for ideas eg. dynamic decoupling, crosstalk correction, gate decompositions, etc.
-- define new gates (e.g. Toffoli and Fredkin) by composing pulses on frames
+- define new gates (e.g. Toffoli and Fredkin) by composing pulses on frames and/or that exploit levels beyond the two level qubit approximation
 - remove channels where discrepancies between internal and external performance can be introduced